pivotal-cf/docs-pks/console-create-clusters.hbs.md

 ## <a id='upgrade-clusters'></a> Upgrade Clusters to a New Version of Kubernetes

-If you make a new version of Kubernetes available by upgrading Tanzu Kubernetes Grid Integrated Edition Management Console, you can upgrade your existing clusters in the management console.
+If you make a new version of Kubernetes available by upgrading {{  vars.product }} Management Console, you can upgrade your existing clusters in the management console.

 To upgrade the TKGI and Kubernetes version on a cluster: